PocketGS: On-Device Training of 3D Gaussian Splatting for High Perceptual Modeling: The PocketGS Paradigm

-\textbf{Scale-Aware Gauge Fixing.} To resolve the 7-DoF ambiguity of monocular reconstruction, we fix the 6-DoF pose of the first keyframe and fix scale by constraining the translational component of the second keyframe along the dominant baseline axis, yielding a consistent metric frame.
+\textbf{Scale-Aware Gauge Fixing.} To resolve the 7-DoF gauge ambiguity, we fix the first keyframe's 6-DoF pose and constrain the second keyframe's translation along the dominant baseline axis, fixing the global scale and yielding a stable metric frame.